Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Experiments and Results

 \subsubsection{Benchmarks}

-We consider three reconstruction-based QC baselines for comparison: \textit{(1) Galati et al.}~\cite{galati2021efficient} a deterministic reconstructor based on a Convolutional Autoencoder, which reconstructs segmentation masks to restore their original shape; \textit{(2) Liu et al.}~\cite{liu2019alarm} a two-stage regressor that uses a VAE trained to learn the normative good-quality manifold of GTs and an MLP that processes the features generated by the latent space obtained from the reconstructed segmentation to predict the a pseudo Dice score; and \textit{(3) Wang et al.}~\cite{wang2020deep}, a VAE that processes the channel-wise concatenation of image-segmentation pairs, and adjusts their compressed embeddings in the latent-space using a stochastic iterative search.
+We consider three reconstruction-based QC baselines for comparison: \textit{(1) Galati et al.}~\cite{galati2021efficient} a deterministic reconstructor based on a Convolutional Autoencoder, which reconstructs segmentation masks to restore their original shape; \textit{(2) Liu et al.}~\cite{liu2019alarm} a two-stage regressor that uses a VAE trained to learn the normative good-quality manifold of GTs and an MLP that processes the features generated by the latent space obtained from the reconstructed segmentation to predict the a pseudo Dice score; and \textit{(3) Wang et al.}~\cite{wang2020deep}, a VAE that processes the channel-wise concatenation of image-segmentation pairs, and adjusts their compressed embeddings in the latent-space using a stochastic iterative search. \vincenzo{ Unlike other baselines which show missing training setups and architectural choices, which fundamentally limited our ability to directly reproduce and benchmark against their method in our experimental setup, our benchmark selection is motivated by the public availability of implementation details.}